EvanKuhn/evdoc/README.md

 # evdoc

-A curses-based console document editor, written in Python.
+evdoc is a console-based document editor, written in Python and curses.